Towards Resolving Propensity Contradiction in Offline Recommender Learning: Proposed Framework and Algorithm

 \subsection{Algorithm}

 Here, we describe the proposed algorithm.
-Building on the theoretical bound derived in \Thmref{thm1}, we consider minimizing the following objective:
+Building on the theoretical bound derived in \Thmref{thm1}, we aim at minimizing the following objective:

-where $\beta \ge 0$ denotes the trade-off hyperparameter between the naive loss and discrepancy measure, $ \Omega (\cdot) $ is an arbitrary regularization function on the complexity of $\predR$, and $\lambda$ is the hyperparameter for the regularization term.
-This objective builds on the two controllable terms of the theoretical bound in \Eqref{eq:theoretical_bound}.
-Note that all the components of \Eqref{eq:objective} are independent of the propensity score, and thus we need not estimate the propensity score to optimize this objective.
+where $\beta \ge 0$ is the trade-off hyper-parameter between the naive loss and discrepancy measure. $\Omega (\cdot)$ is a regularization function that penalizes the complexity of $\predR$, and $\lambda \ge 0$ is the regularization hyper-parameter.
+In addition, we can obtain $\mOmcar$ by uniformly sampling unlabeled user--item pairs from $\D$.
+The objective in \Eqref{eq:objective} builds on the two controllable terms of the theoretical bound in \Eqref{eq:theoretical_bound}.
+Thus it is independent of the propensity score, and we need \textbfit{not} estimate the propensity score to optimize this objective.
+Note that we add the regularization term to our objective to control the complexity of the hypothesis class $\mH$, as it is impossible to minimize the Rademacher complexity directly.